-4.5.1 Road Inventory Overview
+4.5.2 Road Inventory Overview

 The City of Temiskaming Shores has approximately 200.5 km of roadways.
-This includes approximately 209.6 lane kilometres of asphalt surface roadway, 34 lane kilometres of surface treated roadway, and 172.8 lane kilometres of gravel surface roadways as identified through the 2020 Roads Review exercise.
-The surface type and classification of the roads, as recorded in the City's records, is shown in Figure 4.24 and Figure 4.25.
+This includes approximately 209.1 lane kilometres of asphalt surface roadway, 34 lane kilometres of surface treated roadway, and 172.6 lane kilometres of gravel surface roadways as identified through the 2020 Roads Review exercise.
+The surface type and classification of the roads, as recorded in the City's records, is shown in Figure 4.41 and Figure 4.42.

 Note: The City completes a review of the Roads Condition Study every 3 years.
 The information gathered in the 2017 and 2020 reviews contained complete and accurate information about the road surface type and condition that was correlated with the staff and consultant information and used for the development of this Plan.
+Although layers in a pavement, surface treated and gravel road have different useful lives and age; only the average surface life and age has been utilized for this plan.